-Source: ABS, Counts of Australian businesses.
+Source: ABS, Counts of Australian Businesses

-Ongoing tracking of SME access to finance supports the one-off data collection by the ABS.
-Over the past 15 months, between 5% and 10% of SMEs report that they have been declined finance.
+Ongoing tracking of SME access to finance shows a slightly lower proportion of SMEs reporting they have been declined finance compared to the COVID-19 specific data collection by the ABS.
+Over the past 15 months, between 5% and 11% of SMEs report that they have been declined finance.
+This discrepancy is likely due to slight variations in the methodology of the collection and the definitions of an SME1.